Barbican's Director of Arts and Learning

 To book Will Gompertz please contact your JLA Agent.

-Will Gompertz is the BBC’s first ever dedicated Arts Editor covering all aspects of the arts from funding and policy to criticism in the theatre, music, film, visual arts and literature.
+Will Gompertz is the Director of Arts and Learning at The Barbican.
+Previously, he was the BBC’s first ever dedicated Arts Editor covering all aspects of the arts from funding and policy to criticism in the theatre, music, film, visual arts, and literature.

 Prior to his BBC appointment Will served for almost a decade as director of Tate Media where he was responsible for the institution’s award-winning online presence and for Tate Etc. the UK's highest-circulation art magazine.
-Before working for Tate Will had a varied career that took in working in an Our Price shop, at a holiday camp, as a stage-hand at Sadler's Wells and as a runner for a TV company.
+Before working for Tate Will had a varied career that took in working at a holiday camp, as a stage-hand at Sadler's Wells and as a runner for a TV company.
 He also founded the DVD-magazine Shots covering international short films and commercial promo films.
-Will also set up a dedicated arts TV production company making programmes for Channel 4 and ITV and even a film with Aardman Animation.
+Will set up a dedicated arts TV production company making programmes for Channel 4 and ITV and a film with Aardman Animation.

 Will challenges any perceptions of the artistic world as a breeding ground for tormented, penniless outcasts.
 Instead he describes the most celebrated exponents as entrepreneurs with a sharp understanding of the zeitgeist.
 Along with some genuinely hilarious stories, Will’s message to business is crystal clear: to survive and thrive, we must all begin to think like artists.
 JLA Agent Tom Disley